Duncanma/Blog/content/Blog/you-need-a-test-environment.md

 - then finally rewriting my template to get rid of the need for JavaScript altogether (a 25% improvement in time to Visually Complete).

+## A different approach using CloudFlare Workers

+Matt Hobbs wrote up [this great guide to an alternate way to do some quick performance testing on your site](https://nooshu.github.io/blog/2021/03/14/setting-up-cloudflare-workers-for-web-performance-optimisation-and-testing/), **without** creating a secondary environment, and I love it.
+For my blog, a secondary environment was quick and easy to setup, but doing the same for [Microsoft Docs](https://docs.microsoft.com) (or for a site you don't own) would be much harder.
+Following this path, you use [workers](https://workers.cloudflare.com/) to manipulate the responses coming from the live production site.
+You write scripts to apply your changes, and then test the result.

+You should definitely check it out, and I may end up using it for Docs, but it is worth noting that the final result is not a **true copy** of your environment.
+In my case, I'm using the Azure CDN for example, but this setup would be going through Cloudflare.
+As a way to test a variety of changes without a lot of infrastructure though, this is a great option.

 ## Do you **really** need a test environment?